nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_distribution_list.md

 The Distribution list section carries a list of recipients of the document.
 Elements should be formatted as subheadings in any html sent.

+The document may be sent to any number of recipients, however all recipients should be included in the distribution list to allow individual recipients to know who else has received a copy.

 <table style="width:100%;max-width: 100%;">
 	<thead>
 		<tr>